TheWorldAvatar/Viz-Backend-Agent/README.md

   /* parameters */
-  "id": "Either a string literal of the existing target contract ID or an array of the target contract IDs", "type": "The requested identifier that must correspond to the target contract class in `./resources/application-form.json`", }
+  "id": "Either a string literal of the existing target contract ID or an array of the target contract IDs", "type": "The requested identifier that must correspond to the target contract class in `./resources/application-form.json`", "recurrence": "Number of copies required.
+If an array is given in the id, all selected contracts will be copied according to the number", }
 ```